ellakoa/postcard-poem/content/posts/orchestral-breeze.md

   Dried reeds rustling aside still dykes
   Reflections dipping far out of sight

-  People jogging a new years mantra
-  Some with headphones
-  Some with dogs
   Walkers, dawdling, talking
   Clearing Christmas fog.
 alignPoemLeft: false